henryorton/paramagpy/examples/pcs_fit_models/README.rst

 Fit Tensor to PDB with Models
 =============================

-This example shows how to fit a :math:`{\Delta\chi}`-tensor to experimental PCS data using an NMR structure that contains many models.
-The tensor can be fit to ensemble averaged PCS values, or to individual models.
-An ensemble averaged PCS is the mean calculated PCS of all models.
-No structural averages are ever taken.
+This example shows how to fit a :math:`{\Delta\chi}`-tensor to experimental PCS data using an NMR structure that contains multiple models.
 Data for calbindin D9k are used as in the previous example :ref:`pcs_fit`.

+There are 3 fitting options available in paramagpy for fitting:

+1. Averaged fit: A tensor is fit to each model independently, and then all fitted tensors are averaged together.
+This is a good choice if models in your PDB represent structural uncertainty.

+2. Ensemble averaged fit: A single tensor is fit simultaneously to all models by averaging calculated PCS values during fitting.
+This is a good choice if models in your PDB represent dynamics as comes from a molecular dynamics simulation.

+3. Separate model fit: A tensor is fit to each model independently and the best fitting model is taken.
+This is a good choice if you are only looking for the best fit model in a PDB containing many models.

 Downloads